intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

-The application may specify the temporal hierarchy of frames by using the :cpp:struct:`mfxExtAvcTemporalLayers` extended buffer during the encoder initialization in the display order encoding mode. oneVPL inserts the prefix NAL unit before each slice with a unique temporal and priority ID.
-The temporal ID starts from zero and the priority ID starts from the ``BaseLayerPID`` value. oneVPL increases the temporal ID and priority ID value by one for each consecutive layer.
+The application may specify the temporal hierarchy of frames by using the :cpp:struct:`mfxExtAvcTemporalLayers` extended buffer during the encoder initialization in the display order encoding mode. |vpl_short_name| inserts the prefix NAL unit before each slice with a unique temporal and priority ID.
+The temporal ID starts from zero and the priority ID starts from the ``BaseLayerPID`` value.
+|vpl_short_name| increases the temporal ID and priority ID value by one for each
+consecutive layer.

 If the application needs to specify a unique sequence or picture parameter set